Joist Span Calculator

 If you’re building a deck, you’re not solely limited to wood to create joists and framing.
 Steel joists offer a stronger, straighter, and potentially safer alternative to wood.
 Even when using the strongest wood to build joists for a deck, that wood is still subject to the elements and can bend, bow, or warp with time.

 Steel joists are machine-made, making each joist an identical twin.
 Similarly, steel will not warp over time, allowing your decking materials to lay flat over your joists.

 Another advantage to steel joists is that they’re non-combustible.
-If you live an an area prone to wildfires or want to be extra cautious when BBQ-ing outside, steel joists and framing leave the structure of your deck intact in the event of a fire.
+If you live in a location prone to wildfires or want to be extra cautious when BBQ-ing outside, steel joists and framing leave the structure of your deck intact in the event of a fire.